GracebabesDupsy/CAPSTONE_PROJECT/README.md

 For legitimate high or low values: Left valid data points intact if they provided meaningful insights, such as unusually high sales for popular products or regions.

 5. Creating New Columns for Analysis
-Added new calculated columns as needed:
+I Added new calculated columns as needed:
-In the Sales Performance project: Created month and year columns derived from date data for easy aggregation and trend analysis.
+In the Sales Performance project: I Created month and year columns derived from date data for easy aggregation and trend analysis.
-In the Customer Segmentation project: Created a subscription duration column by calculating the difference between start and end dates for each subscription.
+In the Customer Segmentation project: I Created a subscription duration column by calculating the difference between start and end dates for each subscription.

 6. Data Validation and Quality Check
-Conducted a final review to ensure data consistency and quality:
+I Conducted a final review to ensure data consistency and quality:
-Verified that all key metrics (e.g., total sales, customer counts) aligned with expected values.
+I Verified that all key metrics (e.g., total sales, customer counts) aligned with expected values.
-Checked that data was ready for SQL queries and Power BI dashboard creation.
+I Checked that data was ready for SQL queries and Power BI dashboard creation.

 ## DATA SOURCES
 ---